 My dream didn't come true.

 I repeated the experiment.
-I added more string, brought it down and cut the tiniest bits of string towards the end.
-I couldn't keep the balloon and string suspended mid air even after multiple careful trials.
+I added more string, brought it down, and cut the tiniest string towards the end.
+I couldn't keep the balloon and string suspended mid-air even after multiple careful trials.
 Either the balloon touched the ceiling or the string touched the floor.

-Had I done the experiment in open air, the balloon would have gone sky-high!
+Had I experimented in the open, the balloon would have gone sky-high!

-When we identify and correct such deficiencies, the performance may soar high in a short time without major efforts or investments.
+When we identify and correct such a deficiency, the performance may soar high without any major effort or investment.

 We need to work on two fronts to boost the performance and keep it at a high level.

-I had many professional successes in putting an end to multiple recurring and major problems.
-The trick was finding the 'little' root causes by reliable observations, fearlessly questioning the popular assumptions and team involvement from the operator/technician level to the head of the department with no regard to position.
+I had many professional successes in permanently ending multiple recurring and major problems.
+The secret was to find the 'little' root causes by reliable observations, fearless questioning of the popular assumptions, and team involvement from the operator or the technician to the head of the department.

 Imagine a beautiful mirror covered with a thin layer of dust.
 You go to see your face but can't see it.
 You will feel frustrated and walk away.
 What has made the mirror useless?